Emily Brothers: Political career

 She was one of a number of disabled delegates to the Labour conference in 2014 who complained about a lack of BSL interpreters, disabled delegates not being seated in the most accessible part of the conference hall, and problems with accessible information.

 She gave an interview to Pink News in December 2014 in which she spoke about her transgender experience and her campaigning for disabled people and the value and the importance of the NHS.
 She also gave an interview to London TV station London Live in which she said she did not know if Ed Miliband knew about her transgender background, but that she was confident that he would be supportive.
 Ed Miliband welcomed her candidacy, saying she had long been a courageous campaigner on disability rights and now on trans issues too.

 In response Rod Liddle of The Sun, in a December 2014 column, asked how she knew "she was the wrong sex", since she was blind, her response was: "My position is that I think it's a cheap comment that doesn't surprise me coming from The Sun.
 But my concern is how other transgender people feel about these comments, particularly those who are going through the transitioning process and are fearful of other people's reactions, and fearful of being ridiculed."
 In a statement later Liddle said: "I wish Emily the very best and I'd definitely vote for her if I lived in Sutton and Cheam.
 I am sorry for the poor joke!"

-In the 2015 general election in Sutton and Cheam she secured 5,546 votes, 4 percentage points more than her Labour predecessor in 2010.
+In the 2015 general election in Sutton and Cheam Brothers secured 5,546 votes, 4 percentage points more than her Labour predecessor in 2010.
 A few weeks later, the Independent Press Standards Organisation (IPSO), after upholding a complaint from the charity Trans Media Watch, obliged The Sun to publish its decision to censure Liddle for also being discriminatory towards Brothers in a second column, published in January 2015, supposedly apologising for the first.
 The IPSO considered Liddle to have breached its editors' code.
 In the 2024 general election in Isle of Wight East she came fourth behind the Conservatives, Reform UK, and the Green Party.

-In March 2025, Brothers intended to apply for selection in the Runcorn and Helsby by-election but missed the deadline criticising the "opaque process".
+In March 2025, Brothers intended to apply for selection in the Runcorn and Helsby by-election but missed the deadline, criticising the "opaque process".